mblumberg93/bip/README.md

 During your turn you have the ability to rerack by clicking an option from the dropdown labelled "rerack".
 When you select an option the formation on your opponents side of the table will change to the selected rack.
 Note, reracking resets any inactive cups.

+### Step 6 - New Round

+When you've finished a game and you'd like to play another round, click "Reset Table" in the top right and your racks will return to the standard formation.

-### Step 5 - End the Game
+### Step 7 - End the Game

-When the game is over simply click "End Game".
+When you'd like to stop playing simply refresh your browser.

 ### And that's all folks!